opensearch-project/documentation-website/_dashboards/admin-ui-index/sm-dashboards.md

 You can take and restore snapshots using the admin UI in Dashboards.

-If you need to automate taking snapshots, you can use a Snapshot policy.
+If you need to automate taking snapshots, you can use a snapshot policy.

 ## Create a repository